Saint Martin and Remembrance

 They died for the rights and freedoms we now enjoy, those same freedoms are now being whittled away – one might say given away – with each passing law under a Prime Minister unfit for office, whose moral principles and zeal for all the wrong causes deface our history and undermine our institutions, including our military.
 The best that can be said of Trudeau fils is that he knows not what he does.
 There is still much in Canada to rejoice in, but the very bedrock of our nation is being dismantled: The right to life of the unborn is non-existent, and now this same right and God-give protection is being taken from the sick, elderly and the psychologically vulnerable, as euthanasia ravages the land.
 Political correctness, radical environmentalism, medical tyranny, destruction of the economy, obeisance to the increasingly strident claims of various victim groups, rule our schools, our media, our courts against the principles of reason and right order.
 And what’s left of our reason is itself being compromised by legalized marijuana, all the more easy, perhaps, to dominate a dominion of the dope-addled.

 All of this would have saddened our soldiers of yore, had they been given a glimpse of the future as they fought and died.
 As the poet warns, if he break faith with us who die.
-Most of the young generation now supports outright socialism, the very spirit which embodied both evil regimes – Nazism and Communism, the evils of which have yet to be fully counted, and which evils we are now instantiating.
-What really are ‘Canadian values’, for what did we fight, and, most to the point, for what are we now fighting?
+Most of the young generation now supports outright socialism, the very spirit which embodied both evil regimes – Nazism and Communism – we fought in the last World War.
+What irony, and tragedy, that we are now instantiating those very evils!
+What really are ‘Canadian values’, for what did they fight and die, and, most to the point, for what are we now fighting?

 Let it not be said they died in vain, but may their sacrifice bear the fruit it deserves.